Yasmani Grandal Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA among all MLB pitching staffs (3.96).
+- The Blue Jays have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 25th in baseball in home runs allowed (114 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs surrendered (115 total, 1.3 per game).

-- The righty's most recent appearance was on Thursday against the San Francisco Giants, when he threw six scoreless innings while allowing three hits.
+- The righty's last appearance was on Friday against the Boston Red Sox, when he threw six innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.